saintedlama/passport-local-mongoose/README.md

 * authenticate() Generates a function that is used in Passport's LocalStrategy
 * serializeUser() Generates a function that is used by Passport to serialize users into the session
 * deserializeUser() Generates a function that is used by Passport to deserialize users into the session
+* register(user, password, cb) Convenience method to register a new user instance with a given password.
+Checks if username is unique.
+See [login example](https://github.com/saintedlama/passport-local-mongoose/tree/master/examples/login).
+* findByUsername() Convenience method to find a user instance by it's unique username.

 ### Configure Passport/Passport-Local
 You should configure Passport/Passport-Local as described in [the Passport Guide](http://passportjs.org/guide/configure/).